Gamō-yonchōme Station

+History

+The station was opened on 20 March 1990, and was connected to the Imazatosuji Line on 24 December 2006.

 Lines

 Gamo Yonchome Station is served by the Osaka Metro Nagahori Tsurumi-ryokuchi Line (station number N23) and Imazatosuji Line (station number I18).

 Station layout

 This station has an island platform with two tracks underground for each line, and fenced with platform screen doors.